Shagya-Arabian/Russian Warmblood

 Breeding Notes

-The breeding features a “Double Lapis Filter”—Khvida scored +2 Cooperativeness on Oldenburg inspection, while Bugatti inherits documented “easygoing character” from his damline.
-Khvida also scored +1 Confidence (“Superior/Bold”).
-This creates near-certainty of amateur-suitable temperament.
-The Akhal-Teke’s famous devotion to their human partners adds a bonding dimension: this foal should form strong partnerships with consistent riders.
+The breeding features a “Double Lapis Filter.”
+Khvida scored +2 Cooperativeness on Oldenburg linear inspection, while Flash inherits documented “easygoing character” from his damline through Sterling Silver AF.
+Khvida also scored +1 Confidence.
+The Akhal-Teke is known as a “one-person horse”—intensely devoted to their human partners.
+Combined with Shagya-Arabian trainability, this foal should bond strongly with its rider while remaining tractable for the competitive amateur.

 Katie is homozygous black (E/E), meaning she cannot produce a chestnut foal.
 Bred to Flash (e/e a/a), all offspring will be E/e heterozygous and either bay (if A/a) or black (if a/a)—a 50/50 chance of each.
 The golden metallic sheen characteristic of the Akhal-Teke may pass to offspring.